-Analyse and compare living primates with fossils, bones, bio facts and DNA to uncover human’s closest living and extinct relatives to reveal the evolutionary trends leading from primates to humans and what it means to be classified as Homo sapiens.
+Analyse and compare living primates with fossils, bones, bio facts and DNA to reveal human’s closest living and extinct relatives, the evolutionary trends leading from primates to humans and what it means to be classified as Homo sapiens.

 Students will learn:

 - The anatomical and behavioural characteristics of primates, hominoids and hominins

 - The processes that underpin speciation of primates and humans